Shutterstock clicks with investors in market debut

 Shutterstock competes with other online providers of images such as iStockphoto, Fotolia, Dreamstime, Getty Images and Corbis Corp.

-Shares of the company closed up 27 percent at $21.66 on Thursday on the New York Stock Exchange.
+The company's shares were up 27 percent at $21.58 on the New York Stock Exchange in afternoon trade.

 (Reporting by Avik Das and Ashutosh Pandey in Bangalore; Editing by Sriraj Kalluvila)